GenTechGp/gtgseq/README.md

 # Garvan Institute Long Read Sequencing Benchmark Data

-This repository contains the documentation for the long read sequencing benchmark data from the [Genomic Technologies Group at Garvan Institute of Medical Research](https://www.garvan.org.au/research/labs-groups/genomic-technologies-lab).
+- This repository contains the documentation for the long read sequencing benchmark data from the [Genomic Technologies Group at Garvan Institute of Medical Research](https://www.garvan.org.au/research/labs-groups/genomic-technologies-lab).
+- S3 Bucket location: [https://gtgseq.s3.amazonaws.com/index.html](https://gtgseq.s3.amazonaws.com/index.html) <br>
+- **The samples are detailed [here](docs/data.md), but make sure you first read the sections [Dataset location](#dataset-location), [Structure](#structure).**

+## Introduction

 The dataset contains reference samples that will be useful for benchmarking and comparing bioinformatics tools for genome analysis.
 Examples include: NA12878 (HG001) and NA24385 (HG002) sequenced on an Oxford Nanpopore Technologies (ONT) PromethION using the latest R10.4.1 flowcells; and, UHR RNA (direct-RNA) on an ONT PromethION using the latest RNA004 flowcells.
 Raw signal data output by the sequencer is provided for these datasets in [BLOW5 format](https://www.nature.com/articles/s41587-021-01147-4), and can be rebasecalled when basecalling software updates bring accuracy and feature improvements over the years.
-Raw signal data is not only for rebasecalling, but also can be used for emerging bioinformatics tools that directly analyse raw signal data.
-We also provide the basecalled data alongside the raw signal data and will continue to provide updated basecalls when there is a major update to the basecalling software.

-In the future, we plan to extend this open dataset with additional samples, including sequencing runs from vendors other than ONT.

-**The samples are detailed [here](docs/data.md), but make sure you first read the sections [Dataset location](#dataset-location), [Structure](#structure).**
+## Citation

 Please cite the following in your publications when using this dataset: